Nathan MacKinnon’s Speed Tools

 #1: High Rate of Linear Crossovers

-These are just a few examples, but there are examples from nearly every one of his shifts.
+Nathan MacKinnon uses crossovers in situations where 99% of NHLers would be taking strides.
+There are examples of this from nearly every one of his shifts.
 He uses crossovers in all three zones of the ice and in all different types of in-game situations.
-MacKinnon’s unique crossover mechanics allow him not only to generate speed, but also to paralyze defenders by constantly changing his angle of attack.
+MacKinnon’s unique crossover mechanics allow him not only to generate speed but also to paralyze defenders by constantly changing his angle of attack.
 This leads into his second tool.

 #2: Attacking Defensemen Inside-Out

 Nathan MacKinnon does not skate full speed down the wall and try to simply beat defensemen wide.
 Rather, he attacks at the defensemen, then takes crossovers towards the boards, and then takes crossovers to start moving back towards the net.
-This technique makes it far more difficult for defensemen to angle MacKinnon, as they have the respect him taking the middle ice as a real threat.
+This technique makes it far more difficult for defensemen to angle MacKinnon, as they have to respect him taking the middle ice as a real threat.

 #3: Little Push-Offs